GoogleChrome/web.dev/src/site/content/en/blog/airshift-performance-optimization/index.md

   - fast
 ---

 Website performance is not just about load time.
 It is critical to provide a fast and responsive experience to users, especially for productivity desktop apps which people use everyday.
 The engineering team at [Recruit Technologies](https://recruit-tech.co.jp/) went through a refactoring project to improve one of their Web apps, [AirSHIFT](https://airregi.jp/shift/), for better user input performance.
-Here’s how they did it.
+Here's how they did it.

 ## Slow response, less productivity
 AirSHIFT is a desktop Web application that helps store owners, like restaurants and cafes, to manage the shift work of their staff members.
 Built with React, the Single Page Application provides rich client features including various grid tables of shift schedules cut by day, week, month and more.

 <img class="w-screenshot" src="airshift_visual.png" alt="A visual image of AirSHIFT">

 To meet user expectations they have been adding new functionalities to the app but as they continue to add features, they started seeing more feedback around slow performance.
-The engineering manager of the product, Yosuke Furukawa says “We did a user research and one of the store owners even said she would leave her seat to brew coffee after clicking a button… just to kill time waiting for the shift table to load, which was a shocking fact we faced”.
+The engineering manager of the product, Yosuke Furukawa says "We did a user research and one of the store owners even said she would leave her seat to brew coffee after clicking a button… just to kill time waiting for the shift table to load, which was a shocking fact we faced".

 After going through the research, the engineering team realized that many of their users were still using low spec computers such as 1 GHz Celeron M laptop from 10 years ago with a tiny amount of memory and having a massive shift table on screen.